 Guatemalan Chocolate Cupcakes

-My grandma Flory is from San Antonio Suchitepequez, a south western town in Guatemala.
-One of the things that she loves about San Antonio (and so do I!) is it’s chocolate tablets.
+My grandma Flory is from San Antonio Suchitepequez, a south-western town in Guatemala.
+One of the things that she loves about San Antonio (and so do I!) is its chocolate tablets.

-Guatemala has one of the best chocolates in the world, and depending on which city you find chocolate, the cacao beans go through a different process to become the tablets that we’ve showed you before, the same ones that we’ve used to make Hot Chocolate.
-One of the most famous chocolates from Guatemala is the one made in Mixco: they toast the cacao beans, peal them, grind it (twice) and the paste gets mixed with cinnamon or almonds.
+Guatemala has one of the best chocolates in the world, and depending on which city you find chocolate, the cacao beans go through a different process to become the tablets that we’ve shown you before, the same ones that we’ve used to make Hot Chocolate.
+One of the most famous chocolates from Guatemala is the one made in Mixco: they toast the cacao beans, peel them, grind it (twice) and the paste gets mixed with cinnamon or almonds.
 In San Antonio Suchitepequez the process is very similar, but instead of adding just cinnamon, they add sugar to it.
 When making any recipe with chocolate from San Antonio, you have to take note of this, if not, you’re going to have a very sweet result.

 Yield: 12 cupcakes

-1 1/2 cups all-purpose flour
+1 ½ cups all-purpose flour

 1 cup sugar

-1/2 cup cocoa powder
+½ cup unsweetened cocoa powder

 1 teaspoon baking soda

-1/2 teaspoon salt
+½ teaspoon salt

-1/4 teaspoon cayenne pepper powder
+¼ teaspoon cobán chile powder or cayenne pepper powder

 1 egg, room temperature